 Login

-Requesting login in trade API is the same with that in quotation API.
+Requesting login in trade API is the same as that in quotation API.

-After login successfully, the pRspUserLogin parameter in OnRspUserLogin method will contain front ID (FrontID), session ID (SessionID), and the maximum order reference number (MaxOrderRef).
+After logging in successfully, the pRspUserLogin parameter in OnRspUserLogin method will contain front ID (FrontID), session ID (SessionID), and the maximum order reference number (MaxOrderRef).

-FrontID is the ID of the front-end which the client connects with.
+FrontID is the ID of the front-end that the client connects to.

-SessionID is the session’s ID for the connection between the client and the front-end server.
+SessionID is the session ID of the connection between the client and the front-end server.

-MaxOrderRef is the maximum number for OrderRef of current session.
-The OrderRef is a unique number for orders in one session.
-If the client does not assign a value for OrderRef, server will assign it automatically.
-If the client assigns a value, the value can be incremented from MaxOrderRef to prevent duplication with other orders.
+MaxOrderRef is the maximum OrderRef number of the current session.
+The OrderRef is a unique identification number for orders in one session.
+If the client does not assign a value to OrderRef, the server will assign it automatically.
+If the client assigns a value, the value will be incremented from MaxOrderRef to avoid duplication with other orders.

-Note: Currently, if user uses ReqUserLogout to log out, current connection will be disconnected.
+Note: Currently, if a user uses ReqUserLogout to log out, the current connection will be disconnected.
 After re-login, a new connection will be established, the SessionID will be reset and the MaxOrderRef will start from 0.

 Confirm Settlement Info

-In order to let investors know their trading statuses (e.g. available funds, positions, margin occupancy, etc.) timely and accurately and understand their risk statuses, CTP requires investors confirming the settlement info of the last trading day, when the first time they log in in current trading day.
+In order to let investors know their trading statuses (e.g. available funds, positions, margin occupancy, etc.) timely and accurately and understand their risk statuses, CTP requires investors to confirm the settlement info of the prior trading day, when they log in on current trading day for the first time.